Components.FormElement Class

 {{bs-form-element controlType="select" choices=countries choiceLabelProperty="name" choiceValueProperty="id" label="Country" value=selectedCountry}}

-Be sure to also set the choiceValueProperty
+Be sure to also set the choiceValueProperty and choiceLabelProperty properties.

 choiceValueProperty string

-array of objects, containing the value of the choice, e.g. the select box option.
+publicThe property of the choices array of objects, containing the value of the choice, e.g. the select box option.

 cols number

-publicTextarea's cols attribute (ignored for other controlType
+publicTextarea's cols attribute (ignored for other controlTypes)

 controlType string